Notes On Philadelphia Antiques Week

 The first stop was the 23rd Street Armory Antiques Show.
 With its usual charm, the show leans towards the folk and Americana end, but there is a variety in the displays, including Chinese wooden objects and fine prints.

 The Philadelphia Antiques Show was in a welcome new location at the Pennsylvania Convention Center.
 The facility was beautiful, and some additional changes in the type and age of merchandise gave the show new energy.
 The dealers displaying wares from more recent times seemed to be selling quite well.
 Designer booths in the rear of the facility provided examples of how to mix antiques with modern decor.
-I do wonder where it will lead if the outcome would be if the new dealers in the end mirror the larger market and stronger sales than the staple dealers.
+I do wonder where it will lead if the outcome would be if the new dealers in the end mirror the larger market and have stronger sales than the staple dealers.
 How much long-standing shows can change is going to be a question for some time.

 I also want to make a comment here on something else I heard while in Philly.
 The population of the Center City has increased “dramatically” in the words of one local.
 It is my opinion that current stylistic preferences and the economy have less of an impact on the industry than demographics and the real estate market.
-On factor playing into that is where people are choosing to live and how big their homes are.
-With lots of “downsizing” going on and both Boomers and younger generations opting for smaller homes, chances are continuing into the the space for antiques at home will continue to be tight.
+One factor playing into that is where people are choosing to live and how big their homes are.
+With lots of “downsizing” going on and both Boomers and younger generations opting for smaller homes, chances are continuing into that the space for antiques at home will continue to be tight.

 That of course allows space for the best, but not the rest.
 With less room, that may be true in a spectrum of market segments, not just the well-heeled.
 It also favors smalls.
 I think you see this in what is displayed at the shows in Philadelphia.
 Yet it isn’t specific to Philadelphia or the shows there.
 I wish I had the time and energy to chart out the furniture sales at Freeman’s based on size and hammer price.